zerospiel/docs/docs/admin/backup/scheduled-backups.md

 The default location is the `BackupStorageLocation` object with `.spec.default` set to `true`.

-For example, you can create a `ManagementBackup` object that backs up to the storage object created in the previous step every 6 minutes would look like this:
+For example, you can create a `ManagementBackup` object that backs up to the storage object created in the previous step at minute 0 past every 6th hour would look like this:

 ```yaml
 apiVersion: k0rdent.mirantis.com/v1alpha1